How Rockets Work

 - For every action there is an equal and opposite reaction.

 The first law makes it obvious that a rocket won't move until some force starts the movement.
-We don't actually need to worry about that law too much.
+To make the movement happen, we use the second and third laws.

-Let's go to the third law: "For every action there is an equal and opposite reaction."
-This means that if you apply a force in one direction, an equal amount of force will be applied in the opposite direction.
+To get the required force, we use Newton's third law.
+This says that if you apply a force in one direction, an equal amount of force will be applied in the opposite direction.
+To accelerate a rocket upwards, we need to apply a downward force from the rocket.

-All rockets use the same basic principle: Shooting fuel out the bottom end will make the rocket move up.
-Rockets need a lot of force.
 This is where Newton’s second law of motion comes in: Force equals mass times acceleration (f = ma).
-This means that if you want more upwards force you need to shoot out more fuel, or you need to accelerate that fuel more.
-Rockets accelerate the fuel by burning it, so it shoots out at very high speed.
-The biggest, fastest rockets are the ones that can push out the most fuel with the greatest acceleration.
+This means that if you want more thrust you need to shoot out more propellant, or you need to accelerate that propellant more.
+Rockets accelerate the propellant by burning it, so it shoots out at very high speed.
+The biggest, fastest rockets are the ones that can push out the most propellant with the greatest acceleration.

 - The payload is the thing you want to get into space.
 It is usually a spacecraft of some kind, containing people, scientific instruments and/or supplies.
 Note that the payload is usually only a small part of the whole rocket system.